-Good listener: A mentor should be a good listener and not someone who just wants to share their opinion or tell you about their experiences.
+A mentor should be a good listener and not someone who wants to share their opinion or tell you about their experiences.
 A good mentor should get to know you and your hopes and expectations.

-Different from you: While you want your mentor to share your values, you don’t necessarily want a mentor who is just like you.
-Someone who is strong in areas you may consider yourself weak can help bolster parts of your personality.
+While you want your mentor to share your values, you don’t necessarily want a mentor just like you.
+Someone strong in areas you may consider yourself weak can help bolster parts of your personality.
 An outgoing person might help you overcome shyness and encourage you to make new business connections.
 Someone who is more analytical can help you think through decisions rather than make impulsive ones.

-Available: ideally your mentor is someone who is available and will make time for you when you need them.
+Ideally, your mentor is available and will make time for you when you need them.
 While you may want to set up regular meetings, there will be times when you need to talk to your mentor outside regularly scheduled calls or times.

-When you find someone you would like for a mentor, first try to build a relationship where you get to know each other.
+When you find someone you would like for a mentor, try to build a relationship to get to know each other.
 You might want to ask someone if you can meet for coffee or lunch to discuss some questions you have about growing your business.
-After a few more informal meetings during which time you’ve established a rapport, you’ll be in a better position to ask someone if they would serve as your mentor or advisor.
+After a few more informal meetings, during which time you’ve established a rapport, you’ll be in a better position to ask someone if they would serve as your mentor or advisor.